Raulios/angular-es6-generator/README.md

 ```bash
 yo angular-es-6
 ```
-> The generator will prompt you for some information like the app name, description, author...
-The info will be included in some parts of the code such as your package.json
+> The generator will prompt you for some information like the app name, description, author... or if you want to install the Bootstrap UI, and modules like ngAnimate and ngTouch.

 ## Run project on development